-Hydro Flask Vs. Ozark Trail Water Bottles – Cold Water Challenge!
+Hydro Flask Vs. Ozark Trail Water Bottles – Which is Best?!

 Looking for a new insulated water bottle recommendation?

-Refillable water bottles sure have become popular in recent years, especially the higher quality stainless steel insulated type that keeps drinks super cold for hours.
+Refillable water bottles sure have become popular in recent years with lots of people making more eco-friendly choices.
+Many are especially loving the higher quality stainless steel insulated designs known to keep drinks super cold for hours.

-So just like I did the YETI Vs. Ozark Trail challenge, I’m now doing the same thing – just this time with Hydro Flask!
+So just like I did the YETI vs. Ozark Trail challenge, I’m doing the same thing with Hydro Flask!

 There are a lot of similarities and features that both water bottles seem to have: